AizenSousuke/React-Sanity-Portfolio/Readme.md

 ```
 and dragging and dropping the build folder generated over to netlify.

-You can also alternatively link the github repository on netlify and publishing from there.
+You can also alternatively link the github repository on netlify and publish from there.

 Remember to set
 ```